 Agile can be subdivided into scrum and kanban.
 While both emphasize completing project tasks in small increments and continuous improvement, each uses different processes to achieve that.

 Scrum uses short development cycles called sprints that are small, self-organized and typically have one scrum master and product owner.
+Short sprints and specific team roles are the essence of the Scrum methodology.

 In contrast, kanban monitors tasks to reduce project inefficiencies.
 It's built around a physical or digital kanban board that divides project phases into columns.
 You write the tasks on cards that are moved from one column to the next until you complete each task.